 Hi, my name is Job.
 I’m a Belgian living in Cape Town.
 I came to South Africa to get married to an amazing woman, called Kim.
 We got married four months after I arrived in 2013.
+In 2020, we welcomed our daughter, Mila, in our little family.

 In 2002 I started with my studies in educational sciences at Ghent University, which I completed in 2007.
 After that, I didn’t really know what to do next, but an opportunity to study theology presented itself, so I went on to do that at the Evangelische Theologische Faculteit in Leuven.
 I did my MA while working part-time, both for the ETF as an assistant in the education department, and for the student organisation Ichtus.
 When I finished my studies in 2013 I also quit both of those jobs (on great terms), to be able to move south.